WigginsDamien/DungeonsandDragonsCompanionApp/README.md

 This Android application that runs different interfaces: Dungeon master and player.
 Each section has their own functions that they can perform.

 Dungeon Master:
-* List of all mnonsters
+* List of all monsters
 * List of all spells
 * List of all items
 * List of all equipment